Pink Lakes South Australia

 Lake Macdonnell – Penong

 One of the most spectacular lakes I have laid eyes on!
 I visited Lake Macdonnell as a day trip from Ceduna.
-This candy-colored treat can be found just out of Penong on the far west of the Eyre Peninsula.
+This candy-coloured treat can be found just out of Penong on the far west of the Eyre Peninsula.
 You have probably seen this pink lake many times on your Instagram feed, with it being a very popular place for photographers.
 At a massive 863km from Adelaide, this is not an easy one to get to but if you are adventuring on the Eyre Peninsula this is absolutely worth adding to your road trip itinerary.

 I visited the lake after heavy rain so I was a bit worried the pink would not be very vibrant but I was not disappointed.
 It’s not the easiest place to access being over 850km from Adelaide but well worth the effort if you are on the Eyre Peninsula.